brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     * [Change] Use the encoding service to encode comments.
     * [Change] Introduced a static cache to the string mimetype analysis.
     * [Change] Simplified the TYPO3 backend modul settings model.
+    * [Change] Use an SVG in both skins for the kreXX logo.

 -----